Olda-Java-Scala/packagedelivery/packagedelivery/README.md

 Package delivery application
 =============================
-Application reads user inputs from console, inputs have to be in specific format, about which the user is informed at start of the run.
+Application reads user inputs from this console, inputs have to be in a specific format, about which the user is informed at start of the run.
 Input consists of line of string, where there is information about postal code and package weight.
-These data are saved into memory and application writes data into console every minute.
+These data are saved into memory and application writes data into the console every minute.
-User can load file, where are stored fees for package weight.
-If user load this price list, application will compute price for package delivery to every postal code and again writes data into console every minute.
+User can load file, in which fees for package weight are stored.
+If user loads this price list, application will compute price for package delivery to every postal code and again, app writes data into the console every minute.

 Build
 =============================